Abound-art/starter-node/README.md

-# ABOUND Starter Repo - Go
+# ABOUND Starter Repo - Node/TypeScript

 This is a starter repository for an ABOUND algorithm written in [TypeScript](https://www.typescriptlang.org/).